The Best Morton Water Softener Reviews : To Save You Time And Money

 After that carefully press the broom handle straight down the salt.
 When you feel a hard object is felt before the mark of the pencil or on the top, this is likely salt bridge.
 Carefully take it in different places to break it.

 Do not use sharp or pointed objects since it can puncture the brine tank.
 It is better not to attempt breaking the salt bridge by pounding from the outside of the salt tank.
-By doing this, you can damage the tank.
+By doing this, you can damage the tank. check our other water softener-related article.

 Protect the Water Softener from Freezing